python/mypy/docs/source/additional_features.rst

 The annotations on the function body must be compatible with the types given for the overloaded variants listed above it.
-The type checker will verify that all the types listed the overloaded variants are compatible with the types given for the implementation.
+The type checker will verify that all the types for the overloaded variants are compatible with the types given for the implementation.
 In this case it checks that the parameter type ``int`` and the return type ``T`` are compatible with ``Union[int, slice]`` and ``Union[T, Sequence[T]]`` for the first variant.
-For the second variant it verifies that the parameter type ``slice`` are the return type ``Sequence[T]`` are compatible with ``Union[int, slice]`` and ``Union[T, Sequence[T]]``.
+For the second variant it verifies that the parameter type ``slice`` and the return type ``Sequence[T]`` are compatible with ``Union[int, slice]`` and ``Union[T, Sequence[T]]``.